awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_sagemaker_pipes/Readme.md

 + SageMakerLambda.zip
 + latlongtest.csv

-The Github location is under the [AWS SDK for .NET](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SageMaker/Scenarios).
+The Github location where you can locate these files is [AWS SDK for .NET](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SageMaker/Scenarios).

 ### Instructions